adhiluphanna/deliciousrecipeh/content/post/584-step-by-step-guide-to-make-super-quick-homemade-breadmalpua.md

 ##### Instructions to make BreadMalpua:

 1. Cut the side of the bread.Mashed the bread,add milk spoon by spoon to make a dough.
-1. Shape it as malpua shape &amp; deepfry it with ghee.
+1. Shape it as malpua shape & deepfry it with ghee.
-1. Heat a pan add sugar,saffron&amp;water makes a 1 strand chasni,add cadamom powder.
+1. Heat a pan add sugar,saffron&water makes a 1 strand chasni,add cadamom powder.
 1. Dip the malpua with chasni 5mints.
-1. Bread malpua is ready,garnish with chopped pista&amp;pistachio serve it.very tasty.
+1. Bread malpua is ready,garnish with chopped pista&pistachio serve it.very tasty.